Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 Conversely, we show that

-with $ a=f=h=0 $ is an extended Tutte invariant with respect to $ P $ for every alternating dimap $ D $, as in Definition~\ref{def:Extended_Tutte_Invariant}.
-Based on the proof in Theorem~\ref{thm:Extended_Tutte_Invariant}, it is clear that $ F(D) $ is a multiplicative invariant.
+with $ a=f=h=0 $ is an extended Tutte invariant with respect to $ S $ for every alternating dimap $ D $, as in Definition~\ref{def:Extended_Tutte_Invariant}.
+Based on the proof in Theorem~\ref{thm:Extended_Tutte_Invariant}, it is clear that $ P(D) $ is a multiplicative invariant.

-We now show that $ F(D) $ satisfies \hyperref[def:Extended_Tutte_Invariant]{(ETI1)} to \hyperref[def:Extended_Tutte_Invariant]{(ETI8)} by using induction on $ \abs{E(D)}=m $.
-When $ m=0 $, we have $ F(D)=1 $ and the result for $ m=0 $ follows.
-So, suppose $ m>0 $ and the result holds for every alternating dimap of size less than $ m $.
+We now show that $ P(D) $ satisfies (\hyperref[def:Extended_Tutte_Invariant]{ETI1}) to (\hyperref[def:Extended_Tutte_Invariant]{ETI8}) by using induction on $ \abs{E(D)}=m $.
+When $ m=0 $, we have $ P(D)=1 $ and the result for $ m=0 $ follows.
+So, suppose $ m>0 $ and the result holds for every alternating dimap of genus zero that has size less than $ m $.

 Suppose $ \instar(D)=\aface(D)=\cface(D)=k(D) $.
 We have $ D $ as a disjoint union of ultraloops.
 Deletion of an ultraloop $ r $ from $ D $ reduces the number of components of $ D $ by 1.
 Thus,

 where the last equality uses the inductive hypothesis.